 3. When logged in, complete all “Required” items on the Application Checklist as directed by NursingCAS.
-This includes data entering all coursework information and arranging for official transcripts to be sent to NursingCAS.
+This includes arranging for official transcripts to be sent to NursingCAS.

 4. In addition, Belmont University School of Nursing requires the following items also be submitted through NursingCAS (these items are indicated as “Optional” in NursingCAS):